← Back

 # String variables

-name = "Anthony" # Replace the name with your name
+name = "Anthony" # Try using your name instead of mine

-food = "Steak" # Replace the food with your favorite food
+food = "Steak" # Try replacing steak with your favorite food.

 print()